-The state-of-the-art approach to estimating demand in differentiated products markets is the random coefficient logit (RCL) model with structural error terms to allow for unobserved product characteristics, estimated using the methodology developed by Berry et al. (1995, hereafter BLP).
-The RCL model allows for rich substitution patterns determined by a random coefficient specification of the distribution of unobserved preference heterogeneity.
+The state-of-the-art approach to estimating demand in differentiated products markets is the random coefficient logit (RCL) model with structural error terms to allow for unobserved product characteristics, estimated using the methodology developed by Berry et al. (1995, hereafter BLP).2 The RCL model allows for rich substitution patterns determined by a random coefficients specification of the distribution of unobserved preference heterogeneity.
 The methodology developed by BLP involves a non-linear, non-convex optimization problem and the simulation and numerical inversion of the market share function.
-With the IPDL model, in contrast, we specify directly a closed-form, linear-in-parameters inverse market share function, which generates substitution patterns determined by linear instrumental variables regression.
+With the IPDL model, in contrast, we specify directly a closed-form, linear-in-parameters inverse market share function, which generates substitution patterns determined by segmentation of the differentiated products, and which can be estimated by linear instrumental variables regression.